 Unlike many mountainous regions of France, the enchanting landscape of the Auvergne is more accessible than you may think.
 From deep in the valleys, right up to the perimeter of the volcanoes, a generous, smooth road network explores its way through the mountains and forests of our region.
 The D996, (which luckily for us lies on our front doorstep), is one of the more famous roads of our region.
-And which ever way you turn, left or right from Auberge de Chabanettes, you’ll find a great route full of amazing scenery, historic villages & towns.
+And which ever way you turn, left or right from Chabanettes, you’ll find a great route full of amazing scenery, historic villages & towns.
 The Auvergne has fast become a major draw for Classic Car Clubs and Touring Motorbike Clubs, and it’s not difficult to see why

-If you like your winter sports of a more Scandinavian nature, there are a choice of destinations within a very short drive of the Auberge, right here in the Livradois-Forez where you can participate in all kinds of Nordic Winter activities from Cross Country Skiing to Dog Sleds.
+If you like your winter sports of a more Scandinavian nature, there are a choice of destinations within a very short drive of the hotel, right here in the Livradois-Forez where you can participate in all kinds of Nordic Winter activities from Cross Country Skiing to Dog Sleds.

 With nine villages in the Auvergneofficially listed as “Plus Beaux Villages en France” (France’s most beautiful villages) you are spoiled for choice to discover some of these stunning and historical settlements, each with their own distinctive identity and rich in culture and beauty.
-Usson lies just 15 minutes from the Auberge de Chabanettes and sits peacefully on a small volcanic mount with magnificent views to the Sancy Mountains.
+Usson lies just 15 minutes from the Chabanettes and sits peacefully on a small volcanic mount with magnificent views to the Sancy Mountains.